Life Cycle Management

 deleteEmptyDir: false

-Apply NicClusterPolicy CRD:
+Apply NicClusterPolicy CR:

 $ kubectl apply -f nicclusterpolicy.yaml